Sofia: Top 10 Things to do

 No 8 – Go shopping at the Central Department Store (TZUM)

 Next, a quick detour to the Central Department Store.
-This ornate building, constructed in the 1950s, was communist Bulgaria’s flagship store with 120,000 visitors a day.
+Usually abbreviated to TZUM, this ornate building, constructed in the 1950s, was communist Bulgaria’s flagship store.
+In its heyday it saw up to 120,000 visitors a day.

 Central Department Store